Manchu people: Manchu rule over China

+Hong Taiji created an effective political system for that time based on Han Chinese management methods, which lasted until the fall of the Qing Empire in the 20th century.
+In this sense, Hong Taiji is considered by historians as the true first emperor for the Qing dynasty.
+In 1636, Hong Taiji invaded Joseon Korea, as the latter did not accept that Hong Taiji had become emperor and refused to assist in operations against the Ming Dynasty, which still ruled much of China.
+When the Joseon dynasty surrendered in 1637, Hong Taiji succeeded in making them cut off relations with the Ming dynasty and force them to submit as a tributary state to the Qing dynasty.
+Also during this period, Hong Taiji took over Inner Mongolia, which had up until that point protected the northern border with China, in three wars, each of them victorious.
+From 1636 until 1644, he sent four major expeditions into the Amur region.
+In 1640 he completed the conquest of the Evenks, when he defeated and captured their leader Bombogor.
+By 1644, the entire region was under his control.

 In 1644, the Ming capital, Beijing, was sacked by a peasant revolt led by Li Zicheng, a former minor Ming official who became the leader of the peasant revolt, who then proclaimed the establishment of the Shun dynasty.
 The last Ming ruler, the Chongzhen Emperor, died by suicide by hanging himself when the city fell.
-When Li Zicheng moved against Ming general Wu Sangui, the latter made an alliance with the Manchus and opened the Shanhai Pass to the Manchu army.
+When Li Zicheng moved against Ming general Wu Sangui, the latter allied with the Manchus and opened the Shanhai Pass to the Manchu army.
 After the Manchus defeated Li Zicheng, they established their capital in Beijing in the same year.

 The Qing government distinguished between Han Bannermen and ordinary Han civilians.
-Han Bannermen were Han Chinese who defected to the Qing Empire up to 1644 and joined the Eight Banners, giving them social and legal privileges in addition to acculturating to Manchu culture.
-So many Han defected to the Qing Empire and swelled the ranks of the Eight Banners that ethnic Manchus became a minority within the Banners, making up only 16% in 1648, with Han Bannermen dominating at 75% and Mongol Bannermen making up the rest.
+Han Bannermen were Han Chinese who defected to the Qing Empire before 1644 and joined the Eight Banners, thereby gaining social and legal privileges and acculturating to Manchu culture.
+So many Han defected to the Qing Empire that the ranks of the Eight Banners swelled, and ethnic Manchus became a minority within the Banners, making up only 16% in 1648, with Han Bannermen dominating at 75% and Mongol Bannermen making up the rest.
 It was this multi-ethnic, majority Han force in which Manchus were a minority that conquered China for the Qing Empire.

-A mass marriage of Han Chinese officers and officials to Manchu women was organized to balance the massive number of Han women who entered the Manchu court as courtesans, concubines, and wives.
-These couples were arranged by Prince Yoto and Hong Taiji in 1632 to promote harmony between the two groups.
+In 1632, to balance the massive number of Han women who entered the Manchu court, as well as to promote harmony between the two groups, Prince Yoto and Hong Taiji organized a mass marriage of Han Chinese officers and officials to Manchu women.
 To further promote ethnic harmony, a 1648 decree from the Shunzhi Emperor allowed Han Chinese civilian men to marry Manchu women from the Banners with the permission of the Board of Revenue (if they were registered daughters of officials or commoners) or the permission of their banner company captain (if they were unregistered commoners).
 Later in the dynasty these policies allowing intermarriage were done away with.